AdaCore/spark2014/docs/lrm/source/packages.rst

    * as an actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration].

+   * as a prefix of a name which occurs in such a context.

 .. _etu-external_state_variables-lr:

 ..